 Amazon announced today it will begin offering exclusive discounts to Prime members who shop at Whole Foods -- a move that's been expected since Amazon acquired the grocer last year for $13.7 billion, and more recently shut down Whole Foods' rewards program and digital coupons.
 Prime members, starting today, will be able to take 10 percent off Whole Foods' hundreds of sale items, as well as receive other "weekly deep discounts" on best sellers, Amazon says.

-The savings are rolling out initially to the Whole Foods stores in Florida, but will expand to all U.S. Whole Foods Market and Whole Foods Market 365 stores this summer.
+The savings are rolling out initially to the Whole Foods stores in Florida, but will expand to all U.S. Whole Foods Market and Whole Foods Market 365 stores, starting this summer.

 Whole Foods currently has over 470 stores in the U.S., Canada and U.K. combined, but the majority - 463 - are in the U.S.